Lixooo12/solana-sniper-bot-fast/README.md

      `yarn install`

-# Remember to start the bot from the build folder with the follwoing command
+# Remember to start the bot from the build folder with the following command

 - `node main.js`